What are WordPress Themes, and why do we Need Them?

 So the fact that this one was a cookie-cutter motion theme that was pretty cool.
 These are some interesting concepts for this theme; however, it doesn’t offer a transparent header, much less a header builder or footer builder in the free version, so I personally wouldn’t use it.

 Right off the bat, this theme has one of the most powerful and detailed headers and footer builders that I have seen.
 You could use this theme if you’re comfortable not using a web page template because deep doesn’t actually provide templates.
-Rather it gives you a demo importer, which essentially just a theme importer.
+Rather it gives you a demo importer, which is essentially just a theme importer.

 All that it downloads is stuff like fonts and colors, it’ll give you pages, but they’re just completely blank.